techidaily/site-games-able/source/_posts/safe-operating-zones-navigating-gpu-temps.md

 ### 1\.
 Increase Airflow to Your Computer

  Place your computer in a location where airflow is not limited, as the fans need to be able to do their job easily.
 Avoid placing your desktop on a carpet or inside a cabinet.
 Likewise, you shouldn't place your laptop on your lap because of the human body's heat and the likelihood that your legs will block the laptop's integrated cooling.
-You may also consider alternative computer cooling mechanisms like[laptop cooling stands](https://www.makeuseof.com/tag/best-laptop-cooling-mats/) or liquid cooling systems.
+You may also consider alternative computer cooling mechanisms like [laptop cooling stands](https://www.makeuseof.com/tag/best-laptop-cooling-mats/) or liquid cooling systems.

 ### 2\.
 Add More Fans

- If your GPU temperatures remain high, you might consider[expanding your PC cooling system](https://www.makeuseof.com/tag/best-pc-cooling-systems/) .
-For example, opting for more case fans or[an AIO GPU cooler](https://www.makeuseof.com/what-is-an-aio-cooler-do-i-need-one-for-my-gaming-pc/) could reduce your temperatures and prolong the lifespan of your graphics card.
+ If your GPU temperatures remain high, you might consider [expanding your PC cooling system](https://www.makeuseof.com/tag/best-pc-cooling-systems/) .
+For example, opting for more case fans or [an AIO GPU cooler](https://www.makeuseof.com/what-is-an-aio-cooler-do-i-need-one-for-my-gaming-pc/) could reduce your temperatures and prolong the lifespan of your graphics card.

 ### 3\.
 Clean Your Computer and Graphics Card